-Relays will set off from Goole on Wednesday 14 August and Liverpool’s Eldonian Village the following day, meeting up near the Canoe Trail’s mid-point in Burnley on Friday 23 August.
-This will then be the start of a Bank Holiday weekend of youth-led festivals in Burnley on the Friday, Leeds Dock, Blackburn and Goole on Saturday 24 August, winding up with a finale at Liverpool Waterfront on Sunday 25 August.
-(See details below)
+Relays set off from Goole on Wednesday 14 August and Liverpool’s Eldonian Village the following day, meeting up near the Canoe Trail’s mid-point in Burnley on Friday 23 August.
+Special commemorative paddles carried on each leg will be placed into a permanent celebratory artwork on the canal towpath nearby.

 Funded by a £1.3million grant from the Desmond Foundation, the trail is known as the Desmond Family Canoe Trail and has provided new training and volunteering opportunities for thousands of young people aged 16-25, on both sides of the Pennines.
-Community canoe hubs have been created in Sefton, Wigan, Burnley, Castleford and Goole, with plans for extra hubs in Skipton, Leeds and Blackburn.
+Community canoe hubs have been created in Sefton, Wigan, Burnley, Castleford, and Goole, with plans for extra hubs in Skipton, Leeds and Blackburn.

 To help paddlers, a number of canoe access improvements have been made at Liverpool’s Eldonian Village and Wigan, with further work planned for Castleford and Goole.
 New canoe signage will also help people find their way along the coast to coast waterway route.

-The Desmond Family Canoe Trail project was the brain child of waterways and well-being charity, the Canal & River Trust, which cares for 2,000 miles of waterways across England and Wales.
+The Desmond Family Canoe Trail project was the brainchild of waterways and well-being charity, the Canal & River Trust, which cares for 2,000 miles of waterways across England and Wales.

-Danny Matley, canoe trail project manager with the Canal & River Trust, said: “Since the project launched in 2015 we have supported thousands of young people in a range of activities, not only giving them the chance to get out on the water in a canoe, but also to learn a range of valuable new skills.
+Danny Matley, Canoe Trail project manager with the Canal & River Trust, said: “The celebrations over the sunny August Bank Holiday have attracted hundreds of people, who learned more about the trail and enjoyed music, food, and canoe taster sessions.
+Since the project launched in 2015 we have supported thousands of young people in a range of activities, not only giving them the chance to get out on the water in a canoe but also to learn a range of valuable new skills.